zuluana/Halia/README.md

 Now, the `initBubbler` function is no longer responsible for constructing a `bubbler` instance.
 Instead, it's **injected** into the function from the outer scope.
 This pattern is called "Dependency Injection" (DI).

 Further, because the caller is now in control of initializing the Bubbler (instead of the `initBubbler` function), we say control has been "inverted".
-Dependency Injection is a means by which to achieve "Inversion of Control" (IoC).
+DI is one way to achieve this "Inversion of Control" (IoC).

 The outer scope, responsible for instantiating the `bubbler` dependency, is called the "Inversion of Control Container" (IoC Container).